-Generic Guidence: The information on this page is generic information intended for guidence only.
+Generic Guidance: The information on this page is general information intended for guidance only.
 It is not financial advice personalised to your individual needs and should not be treated as such.

 See how I’ve helped change client’s lives for the better

 Jordan helped me to establish my goals and review my shopping habits.
 With his invaluable guidance, I have learned to spend less in areas that weren’t bringing me joy and save that money towards a place of my own instead.
 He always has your best interests at heart.

 Freelance Videographer, DJ

 Jordan has helped us as self-employed freelancers, showing us great investment options and helping us with short- and long-term financial goal setting.
 He is extremely knowledgeable, patient and went to great lengths to give us the best advice possible.
 We cannot thank him enough!

 Jordan helped me put together a plan to save for a deposit on my first home and develop a confident and healthy relationship with money.
 I have learned how to manage my money and put it in the right place to build towards my financial goals.